The Hancock Shakers. Daniel Chester French. Edith Wharton. Norman Rockwell.

 Daniel Chester French

 Edith Wharton was America’s First Lady of Letters during the early years of the 20th century.
 She was an enormously popular author in her own day and her works are still read throughout the world.
 Not only was she the first woman to win the Pulitzer Prize for Fiction (The Age of Innocence, 1921), she was the first woman given an honorary doctorate from Yale University.
-When she designed and built The Mount, her Lenox, Massachusetts home, in 1902, it was with the same attention to detail and elegance she used in her writing.
+She designed and built The Mount, her home in Lenox, Massachusetts, in 1902, with the same attention to detail and elegance she emplyed in her writing.
 Open daily from May through October, The Mount’s classically proportioned interiors, inviting formal gardens, and 50 acres of gracious woodlands appeal to visitors young and old.